AlexGalhardo/app.alexgalhardo.com/README.md

    - Tutorial In development

 ## DataBase
-- This projects uses 2 databases: Postgres and JSON
+- This projects uses mainly POSTGRES SQL (I want to add features to learn MongoDB and Redis too)
-- Postgres for production, and JSON for learning purposes
 - Also, this projects uses PRISMA ORM (https://www.prisma.io/) to manipulate SQL queries, migrations and seeders
 - After installing locally, you can see/use databases in:
    - ADMINER